decsys/decsys/response-items/confirmation-component/README.md

 # Installation

-- (TODO: Download a distributable version from Releases or npm)
+- Download a distributable version from Github Releases
 - Build from source:
   - `npm i`
-  - `npm run build`
+  - `npm run build` - outputs to the `dist/` folder
-- Copy the `.js` file in `dist/` into the Survey Platform's components folder
+- Copy the `.js` file in into the Survey Platform's `components/` folder

 # Licensing